mgi25/chess/README.md

 ## Operational tips

-- Run `npm run reset` to drop all rounds/results and reseed the database back to the workbook starting state.
+- Run `python -m backend.scripts.reset` to drop all rounds/results and reseed the database back to the workbook starting state.
 - Always ensure every match in the current round has a recorded result before asking the backend to generate the next round.
 - If an odd number of players needs pairing, the backend automatically awards a bye worth 1 point and prevents players from receiving multiple byes.